 Results at the Fellowship Examination are monitored, and any patterns of poor results are explored to determine whether this reflects any defect in training of any region or institution

-Review of communication strategies to and from Trainees, Supervisors, Mentors, Trainers
+Review of communication strategies to and from Trainees, Supervisors and others None.
 Reliance is placed on reporting of any issues.